Jump-Start a career with non-paying acting opportunities

 Incidentally, whether you have an agent or not, the onus of finding work, and/or networking for it, is still up to you.
 Its

-Actor directories are book, CD-ROMs or possibly websites, listing actors’ names, photos, contact information, and sometimes a brief mention of some of their more recent credits.
+Actor directories are books, CD-ROMs or possibly websites, listing actors’ names, photos, contact information, and sometimes a brief mention of some of their more recent credits.

 The books are categorized by types such as leading man and woman, ingénue, younger leading man, character/comedienne female, character/comedian male, child female and child male.
 Some actor directories include: